What is stomach cancer?

-- Blood tests: A sample of your blood may be sent to the lab to check for anemia (lack of red blood cells).
+- Blood tests may be used to check for anemia (lack of red blood cells).
 Stomach cancer can cause anemia to develop.

-- Barium meal: Caregivers will have you eat a meal that has barium in it.
-Barium is a liquid that helps your stomach and intestines show up better in x-rays.
+- Barium is a substance that helps your stomach and intestines show up better in x-rays.
+You may need to eat a meal that has barium in it.
 A x-ray machine is then used to take pictures of your stomach.
-Caregivers watch the pictures to see how your stomach digests the meal.
+Healthcare providers watch the pictures to see how your stomach digests the meal.

-- Endoscopy: This test uses a scope to see the inside of your digestive tract.
-A scope is a long, bendable tube with a light on the end of it.
-A camera may be hooked to the scope to take pictures.
-During an endoscopy, caregivers may find problems with how your digestive tract is working.
+- An endoscopy is a procedure used to find problems with how your digestive tract is working.
+A scope is used to see the inside of your digestive tract.
+A scope is a long, bendable tube with a light and camera on the end of it.
 Samples may be taken from your digestive tract and sent to a lab for tests.
 Small tumors may be removed, and bleeding may be treated during an endoscopy.

 How is stomach cancer treated?

-- Surgery: You may need surgery to remove part or all of your stomach.
-This surgery is called gastrectomy.
+- Surgery called gastrectomy may be used to remove part or all of your stomach.

-- Chemotherapy: This medicine kills cancer cells and may also be used to shrink lymph nodes that have cancer in them.
+- Chemotherapy medicine kills cancer cells and may also be used to shrink lymph nodes that contain cancer.

-- Radiation therapy: This treatment uses x-rays or gamma rays to kill cancer cells and may stop the cancer from spreading.
+- Radiation therapy uses x-rays or gamma rays to kill cancer cells and may stop the cancer from spreading.